LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-already-forgot-about-you.md

 I wish I was engaged,

-together we felt like the best...
+together we felt like the best…

 but now I'm hollow.